leeuncl/javaStudy/README.md

-# javaStudy
+# JavaStudy
-practice1, about the Scannner of java
+1. Scannner of java